electron-forge/electron-forge-docs/cli.md

 Maps to `electronForge.publish`, will attempt to make the forge application and then publish it to the publish targets defined in your forge config.

-If you want to publish previously created `make` artifacts you will have to use the `dry-run` options explained below.
+If you want to publish previously created `make` artifacts you will have to use the `--from-dry-run` options explained below.

 | Flag | Value | Required | Description |
 | :--- | :--- | :--- | :--- |